seg4lt/jai-c-compiler/jai/Notes.md

 # TODO
 - [ ] SETCC needs only 1 byte, but today we are using 4 bytes.
 Need to fix this
 - [ ] Parse typedef - Read more on context sentitive grammer.
+- [ ] Postfix unary operator are not working properly.
+Need to fix this.

 References;